andrahiriscau/Econometrics_slides_in_R/README.md

 # The recommended books are:

-Introductory Econometrics A Modern Approach Jeffrey M. Wooldridge
+[Introductory Econometrics A Modern Approach](https://www.cengage.com/c/introductoryeconometrics-a-modern-approach-7e-wooldridge/9781337558860PF/) by Jeffrey M. Wooldridge

 [The Effect: An Introduction to Research Design and Causality by Nick Huntington-Klein:](https://theeffectbook.net/index.html)